Balasore: Demographics

+Religion

 Languages

 The official language of Balasore is Odia which is also the most commonly spoken language of the city.
-It is followed by Bengali, Santali and Hindi in the descending order per the number of speakers.
+It is followed by Urdu, Bengali, Santali and Hindi in the descending order per the number of speakers.

 Government and politics

 The MP from Balasore Parliamentary Constituency is Pratap Chandra Sarangi of BJP, who won the seat in the Indian general elections of 2019.
-The MLA from Balasore Vidhan Sabha Constituency is Swarup Kumar Das of BJD, who won the seat in the 2020 bye-elections.
-Previous MLAs from this seat were Madan Mohan Dutta (BJP), who won the seat in 2019, Jiban Pradip Das (BJD), who won this seat in 2009, Arun Dey (CPM) in 2004, Gopa Narayan Das of INC in 1985 and Kartik Chandra Rout of JNP in 1977.
+The MLA from Balasore Vidhan Sabha Constituency is Manas Kumar Dutta of BJP, who won the seat in the 2024 legislative election.
+Previous MLAs from this seat were Swarup Kumar Das (BJD), who won in the 2020 bye-elections; Madanmohan Dutta (BJP), who won the seat in 2019; Jiban Pradip Das (BJD), who won this seat in 2009, Arun Dey (CPM) in 2004, Gopa Narayan Das of INC in 1985 and Kartik Chandra Rout of JNP in 1977.
 Balasore is part of Balasore (Lok Sabha constituency).

 Civic Utility / Amenities / Services

 Healthcare

-Industrial and infrastructural development has boosted the healthcare market in Balasore and attracted healthcare corporate houses to set up base in the city.
 Balasore government hospital was the city's first hospital.
 Also, it has a newly established Government Medical College at Remuna named after Fakir Mohan Senapati (FM Medical College).